markbastian/clojure-north-2020/README.md

 it is not uncommon for those new to the language to have a hard time grasping how to build complete applications from the basic building blocks of Clojure.

-This tutorial will bridge the gap from the basics of data literals all the way to building a complete, stateful web backend application.
+This workshop will bridge the gap from the basics of data literals all the way to building a complete, stateful web backend application.
 Participants will learn the following key takeaways: